Arjunmehta312/folder-display-tool/README.md

 For users who do not have Python installed, you can directly download the executable file and run it on any Windows PC.

-1. Download the latest version of the `.exe` file from the [Releases](https://github.com/Arjunmehta312/show-folder-content/releases) section.
+1. Download the latest version of the `.exe` file from the repository.
 2. Double-click on the downloaded `show-folder-content.exe` to launch the application.

 ### Option 2: Run the Python Script